Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 wave 61:
 - By ML500.
-- Collab with DibbJ — Ported from Master Pack.
+- Collab with Dibbj — Ported from Master Pack.

 wave 62:
 - By Luar77.